 Elder Soares’ visit to Puerto Rico

-Before visiting Cuba, Elder and Sister Soares went to Puerto Rico for the first time.
+Before visiting Cuba, Elder and Sister Soares made their first-ever visit to Puerto Rico.
 They were accompanied by Elder Carl B. Cook of the Presidency of the Seventy and his wife, Sister Lynette Cook.

 Elder Soares called it an extraordinary experience to meet with members, missionaries and leaders of the Church on the island.

 “We recognize the power that the Gospel has brought to their lives, through their obedience and dedication.
-It is a wonderful country, an island that has many resources and many good, kind and friendly people,” Elder Soares said to Caribbean Newsroom in an article first published in Spanish.
+It is a wonderful land that has many resources and many good, kind and friendly people,” Elder Soares said to Caribbean Newsroom in an article first published in Spanish.

-He invited the audience to emulate President Nelson’s example.
+He invited the audience to emulate President Russell M. Nelson’s example.